gocodeup/rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/7-rest-controllers-2.md

 ```

+---
-2. In PostIndex, above the `.map()` call but inside the html, add a form and input elements for creating a new post.
+#### 2. In PostIndex, as a *sibling* element to `#posts-container`, add a form and input elements for creating a new post.
    - You do not need `action` or `method` attributes, only inputs and a button.

+---
-3. In the file `PostIndex.js`, add a new export function - `PostEvent()`.
+#### 3. In the file `PostIndex.js`, add a new export function - `PostsEvent()`.
-   This function will call on functions which add click event listeners for when a user:
+   This function will call on 3 additional named functions which add click event listeners for when a user:
    - submits a new post
    - edits an existing post
    - deletes an existing post

+---
-4. Allow the user to submit a new post
+#### 4. Allow the user to submit a new post
 - Give your create form button a CSS selector id attribute which reflects the purpose of the button (creating a post).

 - Create a function which attaches a *click event listener* to that button
    - When the user clicks the button, your code needs to:
       - Grab the input field values and place them in a new `post` object with `title` and `content` properties.
       - Create a request object with `method`, `headers`, and `body` properties.